Job Simulator maker Owlchemy unveils Cosmonious High VR game

 Back to high school

-Cosmonious High is an alien high school VR adventure launching on SteamVR and Oculus Quest next spring.
+Cosmonious High is a VR adventure set in an alien high school launching on SteamVR and Oculus Quest next spring.

-In Cosmonious High, players take the role of an alien who has crash-landed into the school on the first day of class.
+Players take the role of an alien who has crash-landed at the school on the first day of class.
 Using unlockable powers, players will help repair the school and return Cosmonious High to its former glory.
 Along the way they’ll meet a quirky cast of characters, explore a colorful world, take classes, and more.

 Owlchemy promises the game will have living characters.
 The latest level of VR interaction will enable the company to deliver dynamic characters that respond to natural gestures.
-Players will be able to high five, fist bump, and converse with a quirky cast of characters.
+Players will be able to high-five, fist-bump, and talk with a quirky cast of characters.

 The world will also be a big “interactive playground.”
 And the high school will be the biggest space Owlchemy has ever built.
 Players can hang with friends in the grand hall, perform experiments in Chemosophy, and get creative in Visualetics.
 And players will unlock new alien powers over time.
 Players can resolve problems or just cause more chaos at the school.